rust-lang/rfcs/text/3674-crates-io-remove-dev-deps.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 The crates.io server will still process and save dev-dependencies in the database, but it will no longer include them in the index.
-To be more precise, any item in the `deps` field with `"kind": "normal"` will be removed from the index.
+To be more precise, any item in the `deps` field with `"kind": "dev"` will be removed from the index.

 To reduce the amount of unnecessary commits to download for users of the git index we could implement this in a way where dev-dependencies are only removed from an index file if a release for the corresponding crate is being published and the file needs to be touched anyway.
 We could keep running in this state for a couple of weeks/months and then later trigger a full sync when a bigger chunk of the actively maintained crates have already been updated, reducing the amount of commits needed for the migration.